You can download the PDF by clicking below, or read it on the page, whichever is most convenient for you.

 - A Safer school would be in the Less Competitive.

-Marissa is a student with a high GPA (3.5+) and SAT scores that are similar.
+Marissa is a student with a high GPA (3.7) and SAT scores that are in line with that GPA.
 For her:

 - Reach schools will be Incredibly Selective